Chia-Network/chia-docs/docs/architecture/full-nodes.md

 ---
 title: Full Nodes
 slug: /full-node-architecture
+description: The core of Chia's peer-to-peer system is composed of full nodes.
+Full nodes have several responsibilities- maintaining a copy of the chia blockchain database, validating the chia blockchain database, propagating new blocks, transactions, and proofs through the network, using the peer protocol.
+Optionally full nodes serve light wallet clients, communicate with farmers, and communicate with timelords.
+keywords:
+  - chia
+  - architecture
+  - network
+  - Full Node
+  - database
+  - blockchain
+  - blocks
+  - proofs
 ---

 The core of Chia's peer-to-peer system is composed of full nodes.
 Full nodes have several responsibilities: